 AT&T, Verizon, and Sprint all made strong progress on renewable energy in the past two years, with $1 billion raised specifically for green initiatives, why isn’t Verizon moving faster?

-What is a Green Bond?
+What is Verizon's Green Bond?

 A bond is an instrument for a company or government borrowing money from investors in the market with a commitment to repay in a certain timeline.
 A green bond means the money is lent in exchange for a commitment to repay on a fixed timeline and to use the funds for environmental initiatives in renewable energy, clean transportation, pollution prevention, water management, etc. On the business side, green bonds also provide tax incentives like exemption and credits.